Julius Ruffin and Arthur Lee Whitfield: Similarity in cases

 These cases were revisited for two reasons.
 For one their lawyers never gave up fighting for them.
 Second the Virginia courts passed the law to let felons petition for DNA testing.
 Since both of these things were done to a great extent the cases were reopened and retested.
 It proved that they were innocent of the charges after all.

 The new evidence this brought out was that the former crime lab scientist had kept the DNA in her notebook which allegedly could have caused contamination and getting the real rapist out of trouble and the innocent ones in trouble.

 Exoneration

 Although the real criminal has been convicted, only one of the 'convicts' has had his name totally cleared.
 Julius Ruffin received $1.5 million in compensation and has had his name completely erased from the registered sex offender list and his record has been cleared of the crimes (Makron).
 However, Arthur Lee Whitfield is still on the registered sex offender list, has yet to receive a pardon from the Governor of Virginia, and no verdict or decision has been made (Makron).

 Once the actual rapist was found, both Ruffin and Whitfield were exonerated.
 Aaron Doxie III, the real perpetrator was convicted for unrelated rapes, and will not be tried for the Virginia rapes because the cases are too cold and much of the evidence has been destroyed (Washington).
+Furthermore, most of the witnesses, including Mary Jane Burton, the crime lab scientist who preserved the original samples, were dead.

 Also, both of the women insist that Ruffin and Whitfield, respectively, are their attackers.